shawnbrown/datatest/docs/tutorial/introduction.rst

 Acceptances are context managers that operate on a ValidationError's collection of differences.

-Normally the following test would fail because the value ``'C'`` is not a member of the set (as shown previously).
+Normally the following test would fail because the values ``'C'`` and ``'D'`` are not members of the set (as shown previously).
 But if we decide that :class:`Extra` differences are acceptible, we can add an acceptance so the test will pass:

 .. tabs::